 3850 Wilshire Blvd. #107 | Coffee: Rotating; recently: Supersonic Coffee Roasters, Temple Coffee Roasters

 To eat nearby: Pretty much all of Ktown; try Myung Dong Kyoja for dumplings

 BALCONY COFFEE & TEA

 Right in the middle of Koreatown is Balcony, a shop so serene it's hard not to sort of zen out while you're here.
 The flowers and greenery, anyway, are a very welcome respite from all that traffic outside; there are a few tables in here, plus a few in the patio outside.
 The short menu includes nitro cold brew and a signature iced drink called the Brad Pitt ^__^ And for those times you can't stand to look at your phone any longer, check out the bookshelf: Among other books, you'll find the Hunger Games trilogy plus a rather impressive collection of John Grisham's greatest hits.

 314 N. Western Ave. | Coffee: Stumptown Coffee Roasters

 To eat: Pastries from Sweet Lady Jane

 The fact that everything here is served in thematically-appropriate vessels — beakers, flasks, vials — would be kitschy if not for the fact that the shop isn't very serious about it.
-Rather, you get the sense that they're having some fun with it, which is a refreshing change of pace.
-As they roast their own coffee after all, there is quite a range of coffees on the menu; if you want to a good representation of what they do, try the "Mad for Caffeine," which would be a coffee flight of sorts, with two different coffees and an Americano to mix things up.
+They are, rather, having a bit of fun with it, which is a nice change of pace; as they roast their own coffee after all, there is quite a range of coffees on the menu; if you want to a good representation of what they do, try the "Mad for Caffeine," which would be a coffee flight of sorts, with two different coffees and an Americano to mix things up.

 429 N. Western Avenue | Coffee: LaB Coffee Roasters